jkpubsrc/python-module-jk-logging/README.md

 Things to do
 ------------

-There are a few things I'm not yet happy with:

-* The logging framework is not (yet) thread safe.
-This should be changed at some point in the future.
-* The logger `NamedMulticastLogger` is not a very good name: Not the logger itself is named, but the loggers it references are named.
-Feel free to suggest a better name for this class.
-* Currently all log messages are styled the same way.
-No configuration is possible.
-This should be changed at some point in the future.
-* Provide logger with log file rotation.
-* Improve documentation.

 Any help in implementing additional log classes and improving on the existing ones is appreciated.
-Feel free to contact me if you are interested in colabrating.
+Feel free to contact me if you are interested in colaborating.

 Contact Information
 -------------------